ConsumerDataStandardsAustralia/standards-staging/slate/source/includes/cx_standards/notifications.md

 3. A relevant account holder hasn't given approval within the relevant time frame
 4. A relevant account holder has withdrawn an approval

-The standards in this section provide a non-exhaustive list of options that data holders may implement to support their compliance with these rules.
-The specific implementation of an alternative notification schedule and offering, which may or may not include options listed here, are at the data holder's discretion.
+The standards in this section provide a non-exhaustive list of options that data holders **MAY** implement to support their compliance with these rules.
+The specific implementation of an alternative notification schedule and offering, which **MAY** or **MAY NOT** include options listed here, are at the data holder's discretion.
 It is the data holder's responsibility to ensure it is meeting its obligations under the CDR Rules.
 Compliance with the CDR Rules on alternative notification schedules would require, at a minimum, implementation of a combination of options (being a combination of options listed below, other measures, or both).

 |Area|CX Standard|
 |-------------------|------------------------------|